-- 1. Remove the old scrubber door from the Backpack. - 2.
-Lightly lubricate the main O-ring (Fig 4.9, Item 7) on the new scrubber door using an oxygen compatible lubricant (e.g. Christo-lube fluorinated grease Divex Part No SM034). - 3.
-Install the new scrubber door into the Backpack and tighten it lightly to just 'finger tight' only. - 4.
-Fit the special torque adapter tool (Divex Part No. TA51193) (Fig 4.10) to the handwheel assembly. - 5.
-Using an appropriate torque wrench, tighten clockwise until a torque of 2.7 to 2.9 Nm (24 to 26 lb-in) is reached. - 6.
-Mark the inside of the handwheel outer rim with white paint, in line with the white side of the tommy bar. - 7.
-If this is a new setting on a door that has previously been marked, always remove the existing mark with wire wool or similar abrasive material. - 8.
-If further guidance is required, please see P1939-PGN-6774.
+- 1 Remove the old scrubber door from the Backpack. - 2 Lightly lubricate the main O-ring (Figure 4.10, Item 7) on the new scrubber door using an oxygen compatible lubricant (e.g. Christo-lube fluorinated grease - Divex Part No SM034). - Install the new scrubber door into the Backpack and rotate the tommy bar clockwise to turn the strong back to the closed position. - 4 Tighten the handwheel lightly to just 'finger tight' only. - Release the thumb screws on the special torque adapter tool (Divex Part No. TA51193) (Figure 4.11), fit to the handwheel and tighten the thumb screws to locate the pins in the holes provided. - Using an appropriate torque wrench fitted to the adaptor tool, tighten the handwheel clockwise until a torque of 2.7 to 2.9 Nm (24 to 26 lb-in) is reached. - Remove the adaptor tool and mark the inside of the handwheel outer rim with white paint, in line with the white side of the tommy bar. - If this is a new setting on a door that has previously been marked, always remove the existing mark with wire wool or similar abrasive material.

-If the main assembly is removed the screw (Fig 4.9, Item 9) must be fixed in place using a thread retainer compound.
+Note If the main assembly is removed the screw (Figure 4.10, Item 9) must be fixed in place using a thread retainer compound.

-Fig 4.10 Torque Adapter Tool - TA51193
+Figure 4.11 Torque Adapter Tool - TA51193

-- 4.5.2 Upper penetrator replacement - 4.5.2.1 Counterlung and demand valve penetrators - 1.
-Release the wing nut and remove the thermal regenerator. - Using the duct spanner (Divex Part No. M2921B) engaged in upper penetrator slots and the locknut spanner (Divex Part No. M2920) from the Tool and Test Kit, undo the locknut (Fig 4.11, Item 2 & Fig 4.1, Item 15) and remove. - 3.
-Push down on the upper penetrator to break the hold of the silicone sealant and remove.
+4.9.2 Upper penetrator replacement

+Counterlung and demand valve penetrators

+- 1 Release the wing nut and remove the thermal regenerator. - Using the duct spanner (Divex Part No. M2921B) engaged in upper penetrator slots and the locknut spanner (Divex Part No. M2920) from the Tool and Test Kit, undo the locknut (Figure 4.12, Item 2 & Figure 4.1, Item 15) and remove. - 3 Push down on the upper penetrator to break the hold of the silicone sealant and remove.

-- 4. Clean off the old silicone and wipe the contact areas with silicone primer (Divex Part No. SM021). - 5.
-Fit a new O-ring (Fig 4.11, Item 3) to the upper penetrator (Fig 4.11, Item 1) and apply a bead of silicone sealant (Divex Part No. SM006) around the sealing face of the penetrator. - 6.
-Re-install the penetrator into the scrubber housing and refit the locknut (Fig 4.11, Item 2) using the tools described in Step 2 above, and with a moistened finger carefully wipe the excess silicone sealant smooth before it sets.
+- 4 Clean off the old silicone and wipe the contact areas with silicone primer (Divex Part No. SM021). - 5 Fit a new O-ring (Figure 4.12, Item 3) to the upper penetrator (Figure 4.12, Item 1) and apply a bead of silicone sealant (Divex Part No. SM006) around the sealing face of the penetrator. - 6 Re-install the penetrator into the scrubber housing and refit the locknut (Figure 4.12, Item 2) using the tools described in step 2 above, and with a moistened finger carefully wipe the excess silicone sealant smooth before it sets.

-Fig 4.11 Corrective Maintenance Under Penetrator (Typical)
+Figure 4.12 Upper Penetrator (Typical)